adtygan/Aditya/README.md

 # Aditya

-This repository aims to develop a chatbot application that can introduce me to others and was developed as part of my technical assessment for SAP.
+This repository aims to develop a chatbot application that can introduce me to others.
 It is repurposed from the excellent `llm-search` package by Denis Lapchev (https://github.com/snexus/llm-search).
-It is designed primarily to act as a question-answering system (using Retrieval-Augmented Generation) and leverages my CV and personal bio as the knowledge base.
+It is designed primarily to act as a Retrieval-Augmented Generation Chatbot and leverages my CV and personal bio as the knowledge base.

 ## Existing features of LLM-Search